 Although some people string together many different clinical trials to earn a living, there is no health care outside the parameters of the study, no overtime pay, and no disability insurance.
 If you get disabled during a clinical trial, there's a chance you won't receive long-term medical assistance or additional compensation.

 For in-house trials, you'll likely be provided with TV, DVDs, music, video games, books or other forms of entertainment, and your travel costs will be reimbursed.
 Compensation is generally $100 to $200 per day for time spent in a facility, and $25 to $100 for a half-day [source: GPGP.net].
 Payment is made by check at the end of the study, or up to a few weeks after it concludes.
 Once involved, you can quit any time you like, but you may not get paid, or paid in full.

 Want to learn more about volunteering opportunities?
-There are more HowStuffWorks articles on the next page.
+There are more HowStuffWorks articles below.

 Related HowStuffWorks Articles

 - American Society of Clinical Oncology.
 "Finding a Clinical Trial."
 (June 19, 2009) http://www.cancer.net/patient/Diagnosis+and+Treatment/Treating+Cancer/Clinical+Trials/Finding+a+Clinical+Trial